 4 How to Find “Blocked Due to Access Forbidden (403)” Error?

-Luckily, the “Blocked due to Access Forbidden (403)” error is pretty easy to find.
-You can use either the Google search console or the Index Status report in Rank Math’s Analytics to find this error.
+Luckily, the “Blocked due to Access Forbidden (403)” error is easy to find.
+You can use the Google search console or the Index Status report in Rank Math’s Analytics to find this error.

 4.1 Use Google Search Console to Identify Pages